GamingBonejon/AutoRecruiter/README.md

 express

 IMPORTANT
-Place you discord token in the .env folder or else this will not work
+Place your discord token in the .env folder